 - Native American

-3. Related to gender or sex: These questions are as sensitive as race and ethnicity survey questions.
-There are 2 ways in which these questions can be asked:
+These demographic questions are as sensitive as race and ethnicity survey questions.
+There are two ways in which these questions can be asked:

 - Keep them open-ended and make it easier for respondents to comment about their sex.

-- Be respectful towards the thoughts that respondents might have regarding gender and subtly ask questions about them.
+(Be respectful towards respondents’ thoughts regarding gender and subtly ask questions about them.)